automerge/automerge-swift/README.md

 * The `rust/src/automerge.udl` file which describes the FFI interface
 * The `rust/build.rs` build script, which uses Uniffi to generate the boilerplate parts of the rust side of the interface
-* The `rust/src/*`files which implement the automerge specific parts of the rust binding
+* The `rust/src/*`files which implement the Automerge specific parts of the rust binding
 * The `rust/uniffi-bindgen.rs` script, which uses Uniffi to output a Swift wrapper around the interface
 * The source files in `./Sources` and `./Tests` which implement the handwritten swift wrappers
 * The `./scripts/build-xcframework.sh` script, which builds the rust project and packages it into an XCFramework